-- A child over preschool age may be permitted to self-administer medication if: - an authorisation by the parent for the child to self-administer medication is recorded in the medication record for the child and - o All requirements of the Medical Conditions Policy are met. - o a management plan signed by a medical practitioner state that this is approved and - o there is written permission of parent/guardian and - o the child demonstrates competence of self-administration during practice with parent present. - o in agreement with the Educator. - Educators must supervise child while self-administering medication. - If medication is administered under any circumstances, ensure that written notice is given to a parent of the child as soon as practicable - Keep the Medication Record in a secure and confidential file, health records are required to be kept until the end of 3 years after the date on which the child last attended care.
-(See Managing Records Policy). - The Approved Provider, Nominated Supervisor and individual Educators can be charged with an offense and receive a penalty if - - o Medication is administered without authorisation. - o Medication is not administered in accordance with the authorised directions as stated in the regulations.
+- Educators require written parental permission to apply routine non-prescription creams or lotions. - If application of non-regular non-prescription cream, lotion or powder is required a medication record is to be completed by the parent. - In the instance of a cream, lotion or powder under doctor's prescription, this can only be applied to a child if the label identifies the prescription being for that child and a medication record is completed by the parent. - Educators follow manufacturer's instructions in its original container when applying of creams, lotions or powders.
+SELF ADMINISTRATION - A child over preschool age may be permitted to self-administer medication if: - an authorisation by the parent for the child to self-administer medication is recorded in the medication record for the child and - $\circ~$ All requirements of the Medical Conditions Policy are met. - $\circ~$ a management plan signed by a medical practitioner state that this is approved and - o there is written permission of parent/guardian and - o the child demonstrates competence of self-administration during practice with parent present. - \circ in agreement with the Educator. - Educators must supervise child while self-administering medication. - If medication is administered under any circumstances, ensure that written notice is given to a parent of the child as soon as practicable - Keep the Medication Record in a secure and confidential file, health records are required to be kept until the end of 3 years after the date on which the child last attended care.
+(See Managing Records Policy). - The Approved Provider, Nominated Supervisor and individual Educators can be charged with an offense and receive a penalty if - Medication is administered without authorisation. - Medication is not administered in accordance with the authorised directions as stated in the regulations.